 Pet insurance companies offer plans that vary in coverage, benefits, deductibles, exclusions, and premiums.
 Depending on your specific needs, age, species, health status, and breed of your pet, your monthly costs will also vary.

-Petplan is one of the leading pet insurance providers in North America and offers pet health coverage in Canada and the United States.
+Fetch by the Dodo (formerly Petplan) is one of the leading pet insurance providers in North America and offers pet health coverage in Canada and the United States.

 Some of its top features include: